The IMACS Cluster Building Survey: V. Further Evidence for Starburst Recycling from Quantitative Galaxy Morphologies: Introduction

 Combining these findings, we constructed the following hypothesis: starforming and passive systems, \resp, typically remain in closed-loop cycles, with base levels of star-formation or general quiescence punctuated by brief periods of starburst activity.
-Absent external factors, SBs return to the parent class from which they came with those bursts {\it originating} in passive galaxies being briefly detectable as prototypical (spectroscopic) poststarbursts.
+Absent external factors, SBs return to the parent class from which they came with those bursts {\it originating} in passive galaxies briefly appearing as prototypical (spectroscopic) poststarbursts.

 Being unable to seriously alter the relative abundances of their parent types, SB/PSBs are thus not transitional stages in CSF \evo PAS evolution, but transient phases in the lives of these ``normal" systems.

-Given the constancy of the ratio between parent- and burst-type fractions across a wide range of local densities, we proposed minor-mergers involving a gas-rich companion as the likely trigger for many intermediate-redshift starbursts \citep[e.g.,][]{Mihos94, Kaviraj09}.
+Given the constancy of the ratio between parent- and burst-type fractions across a wide range of local densities, we proposed minor-mergers involving gas-rich companions as the likely trigger for many intermediate-redshift starbursts \citep[e.g.,][]{Mihos94, Kaviraj09}.
 Additional triggers -- such as disk instabilities, tidal encounters, or accretion of cold gas from the inter-galactic medium -- may be operational in the field or in the continuously starforming population.
-However, because they are expected to occur everywhere \citep{Fakhouri09} and act on all galaxies regardless of host properties \citep[][]{Woods07}, minor-mergers are the most compelling candidate for a general mechanism.
+However, because they occur everywhere \citep{Fakhouri09} and act on all galaxies regardless of host properties \citep[][]{Woods07} minor-mergers are the most compelling candidate for a general mechanism.

 This scenario works well outside of cluster cores.
-In these special environments ($R_{cl} \lesssim 500 \kpc$) however, the SB:PSB ratio is seen to approach unity and the PAS fraction rises substantially, removing the aforementioned PAS overproduction problem.
+In these special environments ($R_{\rm cl} \lesssim 500 \kpc$) however, the SB-to-PSB ratio approaches unity and the PAS fraction rises substantially, removing the aforementioned PAS overproduction problem.
 Thus, in agreement with many authors, we suggested that other processes dependent on a dense intra-cluster medium (ICM) -- e.g., ram-pressure stripping \citep{GG72} and starvation/strangulation \citep{Larson80, Bekki02, Moran07} -- drive traditional CSF \evo PAS evolution here, both by preventing SBs from returning to a CSF state and actively extinguishing star formation in CSF galaxies.
 Because gas disks in low-mass companions are not likely to survive the descent into these extreme environments, most PSBs in cluster cores likely {\it do} reflect the end-states of CSF-derived SBs instead of mergers onto PAS galaxies.